SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 We will use **formidable**.

-You can check how this library works, but simply you can use the following code structure:
+You can check [how this library works](https://www.npmjs.com/package/formidable), or simply use the following code structure:

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-65.jpg" /]